Southeastern Connecticut Council of Governments

 Regional Planning

 Duties assigned to Councils of Governments in Connecticut include establishing a plan of conservation and development for the region, assisting member municipalities, as well as State and other public and private agencies, and performing a variety of advisory review functions.
-SCCOG undertakes numerous of studies and initiatives each year, under the guidance of member municipalities.
+SCCOG undertakes numerous studies and initiatives each year, under the guidance of member municipalities.

 Transportation Planning